|This is an unofficial version.

 (i) the Canada Deposit Insurance Corporation established under the Canada Deposit Insurance Corporation Act, or

-(ii) the Deposit Guarantee Corporation of Manitoba continued under The Credit Union and Caisses Populaires Act; and
+(ii) the Deposit Guarantee Corporation of Manitoba continued under The Credit Unions and Caisses Populaires Act; and

 (b) if it invests any of its funds, invest them only in investments that are insured or guaranteed by the Canada Deposit Insurance Corporation or the Deposit Guarantee Corporation of Manitoba.